 From my own point of view, I will be taking level 5, since I am a JLPT virgin.
 Like a lot of foreigners in Japan, I have picked up a lot of phrases words and mannerisms from my Japanese friends and colleagues in my time here, but I have never seriously or formally studied the language until now.
 One of the major downsides of the JLPT is the fact that it has no speaking segment.

-N5-N3 has 3 sections: Kanji and Vocabulary, Grammar and Reading, and listening.
+N5 to N3 have 3 sections: Kanji and vocabulary, grammar and reading, and listening.

-N2 and N1 only have 2 sections: The vocabulary, grammar and reading sections of the previous exams are all merged into one section.
-There is also a longer listening section.
+N2 and N1 only have 2 sections: Listening and the vocabulary/grammar/reading sections of the previous exams are all merged into one section.

 How does one pass the JLPT?